 Swing trading is a trading technique that traders use to buy and sell stocks when indicators point to an upward (positive) or downward (negative) trend in the future, which can range from overnight to a few weeks.
 Swing trades aim to capitalize on buying and selling the interim lows and highs within a larger overall trend.

 Traders use technical indicators to determine if specific stocks possess momentum and the best time to buy or sell.
 To exploit the opportunities, the traders must act quickly to increase their chances of making a profit in the short-term.

-How Swing Trading Works
+How Swing Trades Works

-Swing Trading vs. Day Trading
+Swing Trades vs. Day Trading

-#1 Fibonacci retracement
+1. Fibonacci retracement

-#2 T-line trading
+2. T-line trading

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s explanation of swing trading.
+CFI offers the Capital Markets & Securities Analyst (CMSA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: